ub-cavas/AutowareAuto/src/planning/recordreplay_planner/design/recordreplay_planner-design.md

 Making sure this assumption is satisfied by construction would involve creating a dynamically feasible velocity profile for stopping - this has not been done yet.

+Loop detection is currently very simple, it relies on simple proximity of end and start points.
+This could cause undesired behaviour if looping is not desired, or could cause issues if looping is desired but the recording goes past the start point.
+In future, loop detection could be significantly improved.

 ## Inputs / Outputs / API